-The park is easily reached from US 322, one-half mile east of Potters Mills (where US 322 changes from two to four lanes) turn south onto Crowfield Road (six miles to park).
-Or further east, turn south, (near the runaway truck ramp) onto Stone Creek Road (also six miles to park).
+The park is easily reached from US 322, one-half mile east of Potters Mills (where US 322 changes from two to four lanes) turn south onto Crowfield Road and drive six miles to park.
+Or further east, turn south, (near the runaway truck ramp) onto Stone Creek Road and drive six miles to park.

 The roads to the park are not plowed in the winter.